NourEldinShobier/NourEldinShobier/README.md

 <h1 align="center"><👋 Hello, World! /></h1>

-Hi, I'm Nour Shobier, a Flutter developer with UI/UX design skills.
-Some technologies I enjoy working with include React, Prisma, NestJS, Firebase, and Figma.
-I love exploring new tech stacks 💻 and leveraging them to build cool stuff 🛠️.
+I wear different hats.
+I’m a full-stack developer and a Flutter enthusiast who has been playing with it ever since it was Beta.
+I love exploring new tech stacks and leveraging them to build cool stuff.

 In my spare time, I like to watch anime or listen to Of Monsters and Men.